 hat day, following her morning meeting with the privy council, Youko returned to the Inner Palace to find a bird waiting for her in her living quarters.
 The bird was a Ran, used to communicate messages among the ministers.

 Messenger pigeons bore letters back and forth, but a Ran memorized human speech and communicated it verbally.
-Like the Hou'ou (phoenix) and Hakuchi, the Ran resided in Godou Palace and could be used only by the Empress and the person she was communicating with.
+Like the Hou’ou (phoenix) and Hakuchi, the Ran resided in Godou Palace and could be used only by the empress and the person she was communicating with.

 Grinning, Youko went down to the Forbidden Gate exactly at noon and waited in front of the gate.
 The two suugu arrived right on schedule.